 As the above definition would indicate, there are a number of legal defenses that a defendant could use to escape a conviction for carjacking.
 Some of the more common defenses are as follows:

 - Lack of force or fear.
 By way of example, if an individual came upon an empty automobile with the keys available and gets into the automobile and drives away, he/she did not commit carjacking.
 Most likely, the individual would be charged with grand theft auto or joyriding.

 - Carjacking takes place when the removal of the automobile is against the driver’s or passenger’s will.
 If there is permission to take the automobile, or it is merely a case of not returning the automobile at an agreed-upon time, then there is no carjacking.
 Again, this may be an issue of grand theft auto or joyriding, but not carjacking.

-Carjacking is a felony, punishable by probation and up to one year of county jail, or three, five or nine years in state prison and a fine of up to $10,000.
-Additionally, sentence enhancements are possible for causing great bodily injury or if the individual uses a firearm, is part of a gang or has committed two prior violent felonies (sometimes known as the Three Strikes Rule).
+Carjacking is a felony, punishable by probation and up to one year of the county jail, or three, five, or nine years in state prison, and a fine of up to $10,000.
+Additionally, sentence enhancements are possible for causing great bodily injury or if the individual uses a firearm, is part of a gang, or has committed two prior violent felonies (sometimes known as the Three Strikes Rule).

 Speak to a Criminal Defense Attorney

 If you have been arrested on suspicion of carjacking, it is essential that you contact the criminal defense attorneys at Manshoory Law Group, APC as soon as possible.
 Do not delay, for when the alleged crime is as serious as carjacking, time truly is of the essence to be able to mount an aggressive defense.
 The attorneys at our office have years of experience in criminal defense and can use this to provide you with effective counsel.
 After an analysis of the circumstances, we can help you obtain the best possible outcome.
 The attorneys there are available 24/7 to take your call.
 Contact the Los Angeles criminal defense firm today for a consultation.